tommyb89/morsecode-translator/README.md

 - HTML / SASS / JAVASCRIPT / JEST TESTING

 ## How it works
-- User can write english words, sentences or numbers inside the English input field
+-Uuser can write english words or numbers inside the English input field
-- you can write morse code inside morse code input field
+- You can write morse code inside morse code input field
 - To translate your input from any field click on TRANSLATE button and the translation will be displayed in textbox underneath "Your translation"

 ## App breakdown